Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 If you are, indeed, serious about attracting butterflies, you should consult a good field guide that can help determine which species are most likely to frequent your area, then plant the specific hot and nectar plants to attract them.
 As always, you should refer to the USDA growing zone map to determine which flowers you can successfully grow in your area.

-This is a list of some of my favorite plants (list doesn't include the butterfly bush but that one is a given) that should have beautiful butterflies flocking to your yard:
+This is a list of some of my favorite plants (the list doesn't include the butterfly bush, but that one is a given) that should have beautiful butterflies flocking to your yard:

-- Marigolds (Tagetes patula) - This species of marigolds is a true annual and also known as French marigolds.
+- Marigolds (Tagetes patula): This species of marigolds is a true annual and also known as French marigolds.
 Not only do butterflies love them, but you are bound to see some hummingbirds feasting on them as well.
-This is a is a compact annual that typically grows from 6-12” tall and features single, semi-double, double or crested flowers of yellow, orange, red and bicolor.
-It is a frost tolerant plant that is also deer resistant.
+This is a compact annual that typically grows from 6-12” tall and features single, semi-double, double, or crested flowers of yellow, orange, red, and bicolor.
+It is a frost-tolerant plant that is also deer resistant.

-- Nasturtium (Tropaeolum majus) - These beautiful flowers in orange, red, and yellow are also known as Indian Cress.
-This variety of nasturtium is a product of cultivation which does not exist in the wild.
+- Nasturtium (Tropaeolum majus): These beautiful flowers in orange, red, and yellow are also known as Indian Cress.
+This variety of nasturtium is a product of cultivation that does not exist in the wild.
 They will bloom from June through September or October.
 The leaves and flowers are both edible.
 Much like creeping zinnias, they are great as either groundcover or in hanging baskets.
 Nasturtiums are host plants for caterpillars.